 Facilitates applied learning in science, math, technology, art, and design.

 Provides inspiring spaces to facilitate trans-disciplinary and project-based learning.

 Maintaining excellent air quality throughout campus

 The International School of Beijing (ISB) prioritizes the health and safety of our students, employees, and community.
-When planning the development of our new facilities, due to open in 2019 and 2020, the design committees worked closely with architects and interior specialists to ensure the new spaces are built to the highest construction and safety standards.
+When planning the development of our new facilities, the design committees worked closely with architects and interior specialists to ensure the new spaces are built to the highest construction and safety standards.

 ISB places a high value on the safety of our community.
 Designing and constructing a safe school facility in host countries often increases the costs of a school construction project and ISB, a non-profit school, has committed the necessary funds to make sure that our new facilities have been constructed using high quality, safe materials.